 Alex never saw herself as an animal rescuer until she got her first hamster, named Pipsqueak.
 She now heads The Pipsqueakery, a large sanctuary for special needs rodents located in Bloomington, IN.
 In addition to providing a home for unadoptable fuzzies, she has years of expertise in feeding, enrichment, and medical treatment for rodents and rabbits.

-DeAnna grew up on the southwest side of Indianapolis.
-She did not have exotic pets as a child, but she grew up fascinated by all things animal.
-She had pet frogs and mice in college and a dwarf rabbit who moved back to Indianapolis with her after she graduated from law school.
-DeAnna started with ACC by providing pro bono legal work and made the quick transition from pencil to pitchfork, volunteering with the farm animals and fostering various critters.
-Her passion is education and she has partnered with her young daughter to give informative talks on animal care.
+DeAnna did not have exotic pets as a child but grew up fascinated by all things animal.
+She had pet frogs in college and a dwarf rabbit during and after law school.
+DeAnna initially provided pro bono legal work and made the quick transition from pencil to pitchfork, volunteering with farm animals and fostering various critters.
+She is passionate about education and partners with her elementary-aged daughter to give informative talks on animal care.